OBD2 Enhance Trouble Code Lite is a reference application for looking up diagnostic trouble codes and possible repair causes on iOS.

 What do users think recently?

-How's The Reference Market?
+How's the Reference market?

 The app occupies a niche reference space in the Reference category, relying on database depth rather than real-time telemetry.
 Its lack of ranking momentum suggests it serves a stable, low-churn user base rather than a high-growth acquisition funnel.